 3. Changes EMI as per the new interest rates

 In your MCLR housing loan, if your interest rate changes, your EMI can be changed or can remain unchanged.
 The shift impacts the tenure of the home loan and not the EMIs.
-This leads you paying your principal amount in every EMI making the tenure lesser.
+This leads you to pay your principal amount in every EMI making the tenure lesser.
 Or you can simply opt to change your EMI schedule as per the new interest rates.

 4. MCLR portability

 You can always switch to MCLR by paying a fee to the lender even if you already have a home loan.
-Calculating the new interest charges and fees before switching will ensure that it is affordable than your present interest rate.
+Calculating the new interest charges and fees before switching will ensure that it is more affordable than your present interest rate.

 With MCLR, borrowers can now benefit from every change in the repo rate that RBI makes.